2018 Mutua Madrid Open – Men's doubles

+Nikola Mektić and Alexander Peya defeated Bob and Mike Bryan in the final, 5–3, after Bob Bryan retired due to a hip injury.
+The Bryan brothers would have regained the ATP no. 1 doubles ranking from Kubot and Melo if they had won the title.
+This was their first retirement as a team in 1,407 matches.

 Łukasz Kubot and Marcelo Melo were the defending champions, but lost to Juan Sebastián Cabal and Robert Farah in the quarterfinals.

-Nikola Mektić and Alexander Peya won the title when Bob and Mike Bryan retired in the final after Bob Bryan retired due to hip injury.
-The Bryan brothers would have regained the ATP no. 1 doubles ranking from Kubot and Melo if they had won the title.

 Seeds

 All seeds received a bye into the second round.